Cellv2/sieve-of-eratosthenes-rust/README.md

 # What is this?

-I'm looking to start learning Rust a little, and ran across [this Reddid post](https://www.reddit.com/r/rust/comments/3g0k1q/small_projects_to_learn_rust/cttq68w).
+I'm looking to start learning Rust a little, and ran across [this Reddit post](https://www.reddit.com/r/rust/comments/3g0k1q/small_projects_to_learn_rust/cttq68w).

 In essence, the requirements are: